dynverse/dynbenchmark_results/02-metrics/03-aggregation/README.md

 But because the differences are small in the difficult datasets, the mean would not give this method a high score.
-Meanwhile, a variable method which does not perform well on the difficult dataset gets the highest score, because it scored so high on the simple dataset.
+Meanwhile, a variable method which does not perform well on the difficult dataset gets the highest score, because it scored so high on the easier dataset.

 To avoid this bias, we normalise the scores of each dataset by first scaling and centering to